Duncan Toys Company

-The Duncan Toys Company is an American toy manufacturer based in Middlefield, Ohio best known for its line of yo-yos.
+Duncan Toys Company is an American toy manufacturer based in Middlefield, Ohio.
 The company was founded in 1929 by Donald F. Duncan Sr. and purchased the Flores Yo-Yo Company from Pedro Flores, who brought the yo-yo to the United States from the Philippines.

-Duncan popularized the yo-yo through competitions that spread throughout the country, publicized in his publications by William Randolph Hearst in exchange for a requirement that contestants had to sell subscriptions to Hearst newspapers as a condition of entry.
+Duncan popularized the yo-yo through competitions; it was promoted in publications by William Randolph Hearst in exchange for a requirement that contestants had to sell subscriptions to Hearst newspapers as a condition of entry.
 In 1965, a federal court ruled that Duncan did not have exclusive rights to the word "yo-yo" because the word had become a part of common speech.

 In 1968, Duncan Toys became a division of Flambeau.
+In October of 2024, Duncan Toys spun out of Flambeau to become an entirely separate and independent corporate entity.

+In 1999, the Duncan yo-yo was inducted into the Strong National Museum of Play's National Toy Hall of Fame.

-In 2017, the makers of Rubik's Cube sued Duncan Toys Company over their "Quick Cube," alleging that the toy “mimics the features and overall appearance’’ of the Rubik's Cube puzzle.
+In 2017, the makers of Rubik's Cube sued Duncan Toys Company over their "Quick Cube", alleging that the toy "mimics the features and overall appearance" of the Rubik's Cube puzzle.